Rosadojonathan/rasa-core-bot/README.md

 POC of a RASA Core bot with some basic intent/form/action workflow

 ## What is RASA?
-The Rasa stack is made of two libraries, RASA NLU and RASA Core.
+The **Rasa stack** is made of two libraries, RASA NLU and RASA Core.

-*Rasa NLU* is an open source NLP (Natural Language Processing) tool for intent classification and entity extraction.
+**RASA NLU** is an open source NLP (Natural Language Processing) tool for intent classification and entity extraction.
 Rasa is a set of high level APIs for building your own language parser using existing NLP and ML libraries such as Spacy, Sklearn, Mitie and TenserFlow.

-*Rasa Core* is an open source tool to build the dialogue flow of your bots with full control.
+**RASA Core** is an open source tool to build the dialogue flow of your bots with full control.

 ## Why RASA?